-Effects Response Impact Scenarios Mitigation As water levels and volumes in the waterbody decrease most of the impact is around the perimeter, making shoreline areas exposed and desiccated.
-This changes the shoreline habitat for biota and may result in an increase in greenhouse gas emissions, because emissions of carbon dioxide and methane from exposed sediments increase during drying and re-wetting (Kosten et al., 2018).
+Effects Response Impact Scenarios Mitigation As water levels and volumes in the waterbody decrease, most of the impact is around the perimeter, making shoreline areas exposed and desiccated.
+This changes the shoreline habitat for biota and may result in an increase in greenhouse gas emissions, because emissions of carbon dioxide and methane from exposed sediments increase during drying and rewetting (Kosten et al., 2018).
 Decreased water levels may lead to changes in shoreline habitat and could result in an increase in greenhouse gas emissions.
 Fundamental changes in lake and reservoir morphology, habitat diversity and levels of greenhouse gas emissions.
 MI Improved water management during droughts (e.g. SEPA, 2019).
 M2 Adaptive mitigation to river connectivity to avoid disconnection and allow flushing, as well as regeneration of marginal habitat (Everard, 2015).
 Droughts are often coupled with increasing air temperature, leading to higher water temperatures and intensified associated stratification in lakes and reservoirs (Baldwin, 2008; Flanagan et al., 2009).
-Shallow lakes, and lakes with shallow thermoclines [] , are the most susceptible to this warming process (George et al., 2007), while in deeper waterbodies the higher water temperatures tend to lengthen the period of thermal stratification and deepen the thermocline (Hassan et al., 1998).
+Shallow lakes, and lakes with shallow thermoclines , are the most susceptible to this warming process (George et al., 2007), while in deeper waterbodies the higher water temperatures tend to lengthen the period of thermal stratification and deepen the thermocline (Hassan et al., 1998).
 However, where droughts are not associated with increases in air temperature, lakes and reservoirs remain unchanged, even if their water levels fall (Olds et al., 2011; Mosley et al., 2012).
-Increasing water temperature and stratification can lead to heat stress on biota and low oxygen conditions in the deeper water due to increased respiration.
+Thermocline is term used for an abrupt temperature gradient in lakes, marked by a layer above and below, in which the water is at different temperatures Increasing water temperature and stratification can lead to heat stress on biota and low oxygen conditions in deeper water due to increased respiration.
 General degradation of the ecological status and changes in the biological community.
 M2 Adaptive mitigation to river connectivity to avoid disconnection and allow flushing, as well as regeneration of marginal habitat (Everard, 2015).
 M3 Planting riparian vegetation along the shoreline to reduce water temperature increases.